 Mathematics 161 Au 5 cr.
-Accelerated Calculus

-5 cr. and Analytic Geometry

-Mathematics 263 Sp 5 cr. y vie Geometry
+Accelerated Calculus Mathematics 162 Wi 5 cr. and Analytic Geometry Mathematics 263 Sp 5 cr.

 Catalog Descriptions:

 Although the below are still the catalog descriptions, they do not accurately reflect the current arrangement of material in these courses.
 See the "Topics" section below for a more accurate description.